Lu33Max/cbh-website/README.md

             Used to register api controllers
         - auth.ts
         Used to add providers for authentication

+    - styles
+    contains style of the pages

+    - utils
+    contains smaller scripts that are used again and again in different places

 - .env
-Contains basic settings for the project
+    - Contains basic settings for the project

 ## Tech List